-All states and territories except Victoria allow single people to adopt a child.
-However, priority is generally given to couples so it’s rare for a single person to adopt.
-Victoria is currently reviewing this law.
+All states and territories allow single people to adopt a child.
+However, priority is generally given to couples so it can be more difficult for a single person to adopt.

 All states and territories in Australia, except the Northern Territory, permit same-sex couples to adopt a child.
 Northern Territory is also currently reviewing this law so it may become legal there soon.

 How common is adoption?

 Adoption is not very common.
 In 2016–17, 315 adoptions of children were finalised in Australia.
 Sixty-nine of them were children adopted from overseas and 246 were children from Australia.

 How long does adoption take?

 There is no information currently available about how long it takes for local adoptions to be processsed.

 In 2016-17, the average length of time for an intercountry adoption, from when an adoptive parent was approved by an Australian state or territory to when the child was placed, was 2 years and 9 months.
 However, it can also be a long and complicated process to obtain approval in Australia.
 Each state and territory is different.

 To find out more about adoption in your state or territory, contact the following government agencies:

 - Australian Government Attorney-General’s Department

 - New South Wales - Family & Community Services

 - Victoria - Department of Health and Human Services

 - Queensland - Queensland Government Community support

 - Western Australia - Department for Child Protection and Family Support

 - South Australia - Department for Child Protection